JA “Be Entrepreneurial “Student Pitch Event”

 Dec 2015 :Connecting To Success” sponsored by Livingston Leadership

 WHAT IS CONNECTING TO SUCCESS?

-Connecting to Success will engage high school students with the experience, look and feel of a professional business conference.
+Connecting to Success will engage 10 Livingston area high schools with the experience, look and feel of a professional business conference.
 Connecting to Success teaches students skills they will need to be better prepared to join the workforce after high school, to pursue advanced training in technical skills areas, or to attend college.
-Connecting to Success will reach 60 tenth and eleventh grade students in a day-long event.

 WHAT DO THEY LEARN?
 Connecting to Success uses Junior Achievement’s Career Skills program for young adults.
 Students use role playing, case studies, group discussion and individual assessment to build workplace professionalism, and the ability to influence others as responsible, professional adults.
 Students undergo individual interpersonal skills and career development assessment.
-ExxonMobil volunteers help students explore the endless possibilities and opportunities within STEM sectors.
+Volunteers help students explore the endless possibilities and opportunities within multiple job sectors.